Skip to main content

 Budget

-Significant budget: Proprietary software, though more costly, comes with refined features out of the box, so it might be a good option.
+Significant budget: Proprietary or closed source software, though more costly, comes with refined features out of the box, so it might be a good option.

 Limited budget: Open-source is always a good idea when resources are limited.
 Other free components like themes and plugins add to its affordability.